medienhaus/medienhaus-api/README.md

 WantedBy=multi-user.target
 ````

 Save the file and enable the service with `systemctl enable medienhaus-api.service`.
-You can check if it's working with `systemctl status medienhaus-api.service`
+You can check if it's working with `systemctl status medienhaus-api.service`.

-    After the initial fetch, the application should be accessible on the specified port on localhost.
+8. After the initial fetch, the application should be accessible on the specified port on localhost.
 You can test this with `curl http://localhost:3009/api/v2`.
 If you receive a JSON response, everything is working as intended.
-    Optional: If you want to expose the caching API via a readable domain name instead of a port, you can achieve this with a reverse proxy like Nginx.
+9.Optional: If you want to expose the caching API via a readable domain name instead of a port, you can achieve this with a reverse proxy like Nginx.
 Ensure that Nginx is installed and configured on your system, and install a certificate with Let's Encrypt Certbot (many tutorials are available for this).
 Here's an example Nginx server block configuration to pass the API port to a domain in Nginx.
 Create a file with your favourite code editor or 'nano' at `nano /etc/nginx/sites-available/api.yourdomainname.tld` with the following content:

     ```